- May 2013 - Corporate Presentation

 Delayed by 20 minutes

-Vancouver, British Columbia, October 15, 2012: Prophecy Coal Corp. (“Prophecy” or the “Company”) (TSX: PCY, OTCQX: PRPCF, Frankfurt: 1P2) is pleased to announce that its wholly-owned subsidiary, Prophecy Power Generation LLC (“Prophecy Power”), is conducting final evaluation of three tenders from Engineering, Procurement and Construction (EPC) firms to build its proposed 600 MW (150 MW x 4) Chandgana power plant project in Mongolia.
+Vancouver, British Columbia, September 6, 2012: Prophecy Coal Corp. (“Prophecy” or the “Company”) (TSX: PCY, OTCQX: PRPCF, Frankfurt: 1P2) is pleased to announce that Prophecy Power Generation LLC (“Prophecy Power”), a wholly owned subsidiary of Prophecy, has formally submitted its Power Purchase Agreement proposal to the Mongolian government.

 The technical contents of this news release have been reviewed and approved by Christopher M. Kravits, P.Geo who is a Qualified Person as defined in NI 43-101.
 Mr. Kravits has 34 years of US and international relevant coal geology experience.
 He has been active in Mongolia since 2007.